Difference Between AICD and Pacemaker

 Definition AICD stands for Automated Implantable Cardiovascular DefibrillatorThe pacemaker is a device that corrects the heartbeats

-Device type A permanent device inserted into the right ventricle Implantable, usually under the skin on the chest
+Device type A permanent device inserted into the right ventricle Implantable, under the skin on the chest

 Function Monitoring of heartbeats and sending shocks in case of any abnormality Sends electrical signals to maintain the heartbeat count